aurickk/Incognito/README.md

 ### Translation Exploit Protection

-Servers can send specially crafted text (in books, signs, , anvils, etc) containing translation keys like `key.attack` to probe which keys you have bound.
-This could reveal the client's installed mods.
+Servers can send specially crafted text (in books, signs, , anvils, etc) containing translation keys like `key.attack` or `key.hide_icons` to probe which keys you have bound or mod UI elements your client can resolve.
+This can reveal the client's installed mods.

 https://wurst.wiki/sign_translation_vulnerability

-Incognito intercepts translation lookups for keybind-related keys and returns spoofed default values
+Incognito intercepts translation keys and blocks Minecraft from resolving it while also returning Vanilla default key bind values to appear like a default Vanilla client.

-Spoofing mod keybinds (Returns raw translation keys instead of keybind values):
+Spoofing mod keybinds (Returns raw translation keys/fallback instead of keybind values):
 ```
 [key.meteor-client.open-commands] '.'→'key.meteor-client.open-commands'
 [key.meteor-client.open-gui] 'Right Shift'→'key.meteor-client.open-gui'